 Choosing the right house color scheme can be challenging- but we’re here to help.
 These tips and tricks will help you choose a color scheme that is perfect for your home.

-The most popular house color schemes
+The most popular Color Schemes

-Most house color schemes include two or three colors; the main color, the accent color for large trim and shutters, and sometimes an additional trim color that may be used on doors or window ledges.
-Let’s get started by looking at the most popular house color schemes that are trending now.
+Most color schemes include two or three colors; the main color, the accent color for large trim and shutters, and sometimes an additional trim color that may be used on doors or window ledges.
+Let’s get started by looking at the most popular color schemes that are trending now.

 Three color combinations